Purpose of the Service

 The user is obliged to observe the terms and conditions set for the use of the electronic IDs by the party that issued the IDs.
 Customs is not liable for any errors or misuse due to careless use or safekeeping of the IDs.

-The customer is responsible for the accuracy of the data he or she sends to the service as well as for the integrity and reliability of the messages.
-Unrelated messages or messages or traffic that could overload the service or compromise the data security of the service shall not be sent to the service.
+The user is responsible for the accuracy of the data he or she sends to the service as well as for the integrity and reliability of the messages.
+Unrelated messages nor messages or traffic that could overload the service or compromise the data security of the service shall not be sent to the service.

-The customer is responsible for the data security of his or her own data, systems and connections.
-The customer is also responsible for the data security of the systems and connections of any third party (service provider) he or she uses.
-The customer must see to that the service provider’s service level is sufficient and that it is described in the agreement that the customer signs with the service provider.
+The user is responsible for the data security of his or her own data, systems and connections.
+The user is also responsible for the data security of the systems and connections of any third party (service provider) he or she uses.
+The user must see to it that the service provider’s service level is sufficient and that it is described in the agreement that the user signs with the service provider.

-The customer is responsible for all transactions and actions performed using his or her server certificate as for his or her own, as well as for the costs arising from the use of the server certificate.
-This responsibility extends until the customer has put his or her server certificate on the revocation list maintained by the producer of the certificate service and has notified Customs of the revocation of the certificate.
+The user is responsible for the use and renewal of the server certificate as well as for keeping the private key for the server certificate secret.
+The user is responsible for all transactions and actions performed using his or her server certificate as for his or her own, as well as for the costs arising from the use of the server certificate.
+This responsibility extends until the user has put his or her server certificate on the revocation list maintained by the producer of the certificate service and has notified Customs of the revocation of the certificate.

 Some of the functions used via the service may require a user ID and/or a password.
-The customer is responsible for keeping his or her unique user ID secret and for any use under the user ID.
-The customer shall immediately inform Customs if the user ID and the password have been lost or revealed to a third party.
-The customer is responsible for all the costs arising from the use of his or her user ID until he or she has notified Customs that the user ID has been lost or revealed to a third party and Customs has acknowledged the receipt of this notification.
+The user is responsible for keeping the user ID secret and for any use of the ID.
+The user shall immediately inform Customs if the user ID and the password have been lost or revealed to a third party.
+The user is responsible for all the costs arising from the use of his or her user ID until he or she has notified Customs that the user ID has been lost or revealed to a third party and Customs has acknowledged the receipt of this notification.

 Customs is responsible for the data security of the service concerning the systems owned by Customs and the systems of third parties used in the production of the service.